 Entrance to Chinchero is included in a Boleto Turístico, which for 70 Soles includes entrance to Chinchero, Moray, Ollantaytambo and Pisac.

-Mara Salt Flats
+Visit the Mara Salt Flats

 Moras salt is quickly becoming a world recognized name for its unique flavor, due to the mineral content.
 These salt ponds have been used continually since pre-Inca times, more than 1000 years.
 Each small pond is owned and farmed by a family in the nearby town.